farm-ng/amiga-dev-kit/website/docs/support/github-101.md

 From there begin coding!

-Now that you have completed your code and you are ready to make a push, you should follow this workflow.
+Now that you have completed your code, you are ready to make a push.
+It is recommended that you follow this workflow.

 Pre-commit your code